Lightning-Universe/lightning-flash/docs/source/reference/video_classification.rst

 Typically, Video Classification refers to the task of producing a label for actions identified in a given video.
 The task is to predict which *class* the video clip belongs to.

-Lightning Flash :class:`~flash.video.VideoClassifier` and :class:`~flash.video.VideoClassificationData` classes internally rely on `PyTorchVideo <https://pytorchvideo.readthedocs.io/en/latest/index.html>`_.
+Lightning Flash :class:`~flash.video.classification.model.VideoClassifier` and :class:`~flash.video.classification.data.VideoClassificationData` classes internally rely on `PyTorchVideo <https://pytorchvideo.readthedocs.io/en/latest/index.html>`_.

 ------